IELTS Vocabulary J

 jargon n.
 Confused, unintelligible speech or highly technical speech.

 jaundice n.
-A morbid condition, due to obstructed excretion of bile or characterized by yellowing of the skin.
+A morbid condition, due to obstructed excretion of bile or characterised by yellowing of the skin.

 jeopardize v.
 To imperil.

 Jingo n.
-One of a party in Great Britain in favor of spirited and demonstrative foreign policy.
+One of a party in Great Britain in favour of spirited and demonstrative foreign policy.

 jocose adj.
 Done or made in jest.

 joggle n.
 A sudden irregular shake or a push causing such a shake.